michaeldmcqueen/resources.gmt.com-website/_woh_resources/4-program/daily-themes-2023.md

 order: 2
 order_number: 2
 inputs:
-  unpublish: false
+  unpublish: true
 ---
 ### ​​​**Theme: Equipped**

 We will use the acronym EQUIP.
-This will be an acronym your students can take home with them to quickly remember what's in their toolbox whenever they are faced with a challenge.
+This will be an acronym your students can take home with them to quickly remember what’s in their toolbox whenever they are faced with a challenge.

 **E – Evaluate**